henatan99/RPG-game-SKY-Mario/README.md

 ![screenshot](src/assets/WorldAssets/bat.png)

 ### The stars
 The stars are fixed objects in the game.
 When the sky Mario collects them (overlap), scores will be added to the player.
-There are two big stars at the left and right walls of the game world.
+There are two big stars on the left and right walls of the game world.
 And both are created alternatively.
 If sky Mario collects the right big star, another big star on the left wall and another set of small stars throughout will be created, eventually.

 ## Game API
 A game API with user-generated keys is used to send and receive data from a backend endpoint.